Ieshek/website_preformance_analysis_project/README.md

-#📘 Project Title: Website Performance Analysis
+# 📘 Project Title: Website Performance Analysis
+# 🎯 Project Objective
+The objective of this project is to analyze the performance of a website using data-driven metrics such as load time, bounce rate, traffic sources, and user engagement.
+The goal is to identify performance bottlenecks and provide actionable recommendations to enhance speed, SEO efficiency, and user experience.

 This notebook performs website performance analysis using Python.
 Here's a brief summary of what the code does: